-Your doctor may recommend more blood tests to rule out liver problems that can cause elevated levels of bilirubin.
+Your doctor may recommend more blood tests to rule out other liver problems that can cause elevated bilirubin.
 Common blood tests include:

 - Complete blood count

 - Liver function tests